 There should be adequate cover in the workplace.
 Selection of staff as first aiders, emergency first aiders and appointed persons should take account of the importance of ensuring sufficient cover.
-Priority should be given to full-time employees who would be more readily available in an emergency.
-Part-time employees or those who work away from their work base should not be designated unless no other suitable staff are available.

 6. TRAINING

 First Aid Training is through an authorised and approved trainer.